aurelius-in/test/aiQ&A.md

 ### Handling Class Imbalance
-**Q:** Addressing class imbalance and evaluation on hold-out test set.
+#### Addressing class imbalance and evaluation on hold-out test set.

-**A:** Addressing class imbalance in our dataset is critical for ensuring the robustness and fairness of our model.
+###### Addressing class imbalance in our dataset is critical for ensuring the robustness and fairness of our model.
 Class imbalance occurs when the distribution of classes in a dataset is not uniform, often leading to biased predictions favoring the majority class.
 Here's a detailed scientific approach to how we plan to handle this issue:

 1. **Understanding Class Imbalance:**
    - **Impact on Model Performance:** Class imbalance can lead to models that are overly biased towards the majority class, resulting in poor performance on the minority class, which is often of greater interest in risk assessment.